Menu

 Day 1 – Damascus

-• Meet the group in Damascus, the capital of Syria and the oldest continuously capital inhabited city in the world.
+Arrival in Damascus, the capital of Syria and one of the oldest continuously inhabited cities in the world.

 Day 2 – Damascus